andrewheekin/obsidian-create-note-list/README.md

 This plugin prepends a bulleted list of all notes (or folder notes) contained within the current note's parent folder just below the current note's YAML frontmatter.
 This is useful for creating a table of contents or a list of related notes.

-Note, this plugin may be used with folder notes or regular notes.
+This plugin may be used with folder notes or regular notes.
 At the moment, there is no option to recursively list notes in subfolders.

 ## Commands
 ### "Create NoteList: List Files"